-Julia McDermott is a multi-genre author of three novels and one work of creative nonfiction.
-Julia is also the author of “Personal Journey” article Fear and Gratitude, published by the Atlanta Journal Constitution in its Sunday edition on July 10, 2016, about her book All the Above, and how her son’s battle with cancer changed her life, and his.
+Julia is also the author of “Personal Journey” Fear and Gratitude, published by the Atlanta Journal Constitution on July 10, 2016.
+Read it to learn about her book ALL THE ABOVE and how her son’s journey with cancer changed his life, and hers.

 Born in Dallas, Texas, Julia lived there for five years and spent one year in Boston and two years in St. Louis before her family moved to Atlanta when she was eight years old.
 Her first experience writing fiction occurred when her 7th grade English teacher assigned the class to write a novel.
 Julia’s story was about a girl named Jeannie and her annoying little brother, “the Kevin-brat.”
 When Julia read her chapters aloud to the class, she was delighted that her classmates couldn’t wait to hear about Jeannie’s latest adventure and that they laughed out loud at the Kevin-brat’s antics.
 Her dream to become a writer was born.

 Four years later, Julia graduated a year early from high school and went to the University of North Carolina at Chapel Hill where she earned a degree in Economics and French.
 During her Tar Heel days, she spent a year in France on UNC’s (very young) Year-Abroad Program in Montpellier, where she lived in a beachfront apartment overlooking the Mediterranean Sea and traveled around western Europe when she wasn’t studying French.
 After college, Julia put her dream to write novels on the way back burner, moved to Dallas, married her college sweetheart, and worked for a couple of downtown banks and a financial software developer.
 While working full time, she aced her MBA courses at the University of Dallas and North Texas State University, but chose to abandon her pursuit of that degree when, at five months pregnant, she learned she was carrying twins.